EnkrateiaLucca/oreilly_live_training_agents/README.md

 - This repo was tested on a Mac with python=3.10.
 - Create an environment: `conda create -n oreilly-agents python=3.10`
 - Activate your environment with: `conda activate oreilly-agents`
-- Install requirements with: `pip install -r requirements.txt`
+- Install requirements with: `pip install -r requirements/requirements.txt`
 - Setup your openai [API key](https://platform.openai.com/)

 **Pip**